gambitph/Stackable/readme.txt

 == Changelog ==

+= 1.14.0 =
+* Fixed: Not setting a subprice hides the price in the Pricing box block

 = 1.13.3 =
 * Fixed: Removed preload & prefetch since they're causing problems in Safari and Firefox.
 Let's leave this to the optimization plugins.
 * Fixed: Security fix